(All fields required)

 William B. Brinkman, MD, MEd Physician Lead, James M. Anderson Center Rapid Evidence Adoption to improve Child Health (REACH) team

 researches shared decision-making (SDM) between patients/parents and clinicians to promote high value care that is evidence-based and family-centered.
 He led a team to develop a SDM intervention for ADHD treatment.
 Parents became better informed and more involved in decisions without increasing visit length.
-He is applying the SDM development process to new clinical areas and building an infrastructure to support SDM at CCHMC.
+He is applying the SDM development process to new clinical areas and building an infrastructure to support SDM at Cincinnati Children's.

 Physician Lead, James M. Anderson Center Rapid Evidence Adoption to improve Child Health (REACH) team